 - a.
-Acquire texts only in print or in digital formats accessed by means of a web browser, preferably hosted by an external third party. - b.
-As stated in section 4 (g) above (Ebooks), do not acquire microforms of any text if a digital format is available.
+The library will acquire texts only in print or in digital formats accessed by means of a web browser, preferably hosted by an external third party. - b.
+As stated in section 4 (g) above (Ebooks), the library will not acquire microforms of any text if a digital format is available.
 Digital formats are always preferred. - c.
 When copies of texts (usually old or rare) are acquired via interlibrary loan, a digital format (scanned to PDF) is always preferred.
-Except in exceptional circumstances, we do not add photocopies of text to the permanent collection.
+Except in exceptional circumstances, the library will not add photocopies of text to the permanent collection.